Overview

 substantial value erosion and investment loss.
 AI can yield anomalous and incorrect results because

-the technology is still in development, artificial intelligence algorithms or training methodologies
+the technology is still in development, artificial intelligence algorithms or training methodologies are

-are flawed, or datasets are limited, dated, overbroad, insufficient, or contain biased information.
+flawed, or datasets are limited, dated, overbroad, insufficient, or contain biased information.

-AI and its applications, including in the private investment and financial sectors, continue to
+AI and its applications, including in the private investment and financial sectors, continue to develop

-known and could accelerate rapidly in unexpected ways.
+accelerate rapidly in unexpected ways.

 Item 9: Disciplinary Information